 Reassure them that everything will be alright, and do what you can to make them feel calm and comfortable.
 Then, distract them with something that they enjoy and find soothing.
 “When we talk about environmental triggers for behaviors,” Frazee says, “it’s as much about triggering negative behaviors or symptoms, so remove some of those triggers from the environment.”

 Loud noises can be upsetting and some television shows — even talk shows and old westerns — might be frightening to someone with Alzheimer’s disease.
 Once you’ve eliminated negative triggers, add positive environmental factors.
 Frazee suggests playing classical music or putting on a television show about animals.

-Read more about Sundowner’s Syndrome here, or get in touch with our Care Team to learn more about Nurse Next Door’s Alzheimer’s and Dementia care.
+Nurse next door’s caregivers can help alleviate Sundowner’s Syndrome.
+Read more about it here.
+Get in touch with our Care Team to learn more about Nurse Next Door’s Alzheimer’s and Dementia care.
 Call us toll free at 1-877-588-8609.